evolvablehardware/BitstreamEvolution/README.md

 `plugdev` for `ttyUSB1` and `ttyUSB2`.

-BitstreamEvolution requires read/write permission for the device files for the Lattice ICE40 FPAG and the Arduino microcontroller.
+BitstreamEvolution requires read/write permission for the device files for the Lattice ICE40 FPGA and the Arduino microcontroller.
 To add yourself as a member to appropriate group, you use the command:

 ```bash